Scott Young (ice hockey, born 1967)

-Scott Allen Young (born October 1, 1967) is an American former professional ice hockey right winger and a member of the United States Hockey Hall of Fame.
-In July 2017 he was named director of player development for the Pittsburgh Penguins.
+Scott Allen Young (born October 1, 1967) is an American professional ice hockey coach and former player who most recently served as an assistant coach for the Vancouver Canucks of the National Hockey League (NHL).
+Young previously served as director of player development for the Canucks as well as for the Pittsburgh Penguins.

 He is a two-time Stanley Cup champion, winning in 1991 with the Pittsburgh Penguins and 1996 with the Colorado Avalanche.
-He also played with the Hartford Whalers, Mighty Ducks of Anaheim, St. Louis Blues, and Dallas Stars.
+He also played with the Hartford Whalers, Quebec Nordiques, Mighty Ducks of Anaheim, St. Louis Blues and Dallas Stars.